-Farzeela Rupani is a general dental practitioner working in mixed practice with a special interest in cosmetic dentistry and orthodontics. ...
+Farzeela Rupani is a general dental practitioner with a special interest in cosmetic dentistry.
+In addition to her BDS degree ...

 The Investigating Committee (IC) is a statutory committee of the Council.
 The IC has a duty to consider allegations where a registrant's ability to practice as a dental professional may be effected.
 The IC can decide if such allegations should be referred to a Practice Committee for a full inquiry.
 The IC considers cases which they may have previously adjourned or cases where the case examiners have failed to make a decision.